 Interstate 295 constitutes a regional bypass route for I-64 around the north side of Richmond and I-95 east of Petersburg and Richmond.
-With six to eight travel lanes, the northern arc of I-295 serves a number of suburban communities including Glen Allen and Mechanicsville.
-The eastern leg connects with U.S. 60 and Virginia 895 (Pocahontas Parkway) west to Richmond International Airport (RIC).
+With six to eight lanes, the northern arc of I-295 serves a number of suburban communities including Glen Allen and Mechanicsville.
+The eastern leg connects with U.S. 60 and Virginia Route 895 (Pocahontas Parkway) west to Richmond International Airport (RIC).

 The Varina-Enon Bridge spans the James River along I-295 at the Chesterfield / Henrico County line.
-Costing $35.6-million to build,1 the cable-stayed bridge is similar to the William Roth Bridge (Delaware State Route 1) over the Chesapeake and Delaware Canal and the Sunshine Skyway Bridge (Interstate 275) over Tampa Bay in Florida.
+Costing $35.6 million to build,1 the cable-stayed bridge is similar to the William Roth Bridge (Delaware State Route 1) over the Chesapeake and Delaware Canal and the Sunshine Skyway Bridge (Interstate 275) over Tampa Bay in Florida.
 South across the Appomattox River, I-295 travels between the independent city of Hopewell and Fort Lee.
 The freeway concludes in a rural area by Second Swamp south of Petersburg.

 Interstate 64 eastbound at the flyover for I-295 east.
 Costing $49.1 million, the high speed ramp was completed in May 2009.
-Photo taken by Will Weaver (06/28/09).
+Photo by Will Weaver (06/28/09).